 So unfortunately all the book titles below will be in romaji… : /

 A fun story about a guy learning how to chase his dreams from an animated Elephant statue.

 Weight training advice, backed up by science, in an entertaining writing style.

 An entertaining take on ‘diets’ and why they usually fail.
 I need to lose about 5 kg, so I hope this works!

 A compilation of interviews with female remote workers.
 Great info and inspiration for aspiring ‘digital nomads.’
-(My girlfriend wrote this one, so I’m a little biased!)
+(Ok, my girlfriend wrote this one so I’m a little biased!)

 Best Paid Kindle Books